-An achievement rate of 81% was reported for 2021-22.
-Good performance over the past three years was achieved overall, however outcomes dipped by 6%.
+An achievement rate of 82.9% was reported for 2022-23.
+Good performance over the past three years was achieved overall.
 The main areas of concern were Level 2 and Level 3 study programmes and some adult provision.
 The College recognises that the drop in performance needs to be addressed swiftly.

-The College was inspected by Ofsted in December 2019 (full inspection) and judged as Good for Overall Effectiveness.
+The College was last inspected by Ofsted in December 2019 (full inspection) and judged as Good for Overall Effectiveness.